abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 }
 ```

-* We will use this DTO class to get all categories without pagination and list them in a select box in the book create/update modal.
+We will use this DTO class  as output DTO to get all categories without pagination and list them in a select box in the book create/update modal.

 * **CreateUpdateCategoryDto.cs**